Sexual harassment in the workplace

 • A commitment to responding to complaints quickly, confidentially, fairly and with a full investigation

-To ensure the policy is effective, you can ensure it is understood by all staff through induction and training.
-You might also require managers to implement the policy and understand their important role in addressing all forms of harassment.
+To ensure the policy is effective, you can make sure it is understood by all staff through induction and training for all employees.
+You might also require managers to implement the policy and understand their important role in addressing all forms of workplace harassment.

 Procedures to deal with sexual harassment complaints

-All sexual harassment complaints should be dealt with promptly and thoroughly.
-Many complaints may be resolved informally, by raising the issue with the alleged harasser.
+All sexual harassment complaints should be dealt with promptly and thoroughly following the correct sexual harassment procedures.
 Through early intervention and mediation, you may be able to resolve problems before they become too serious.

 Formal procedure

-A formal procedure should be triggered when informal measures don’t work.
-This procedure should fit with your organisation’s disciplinary procedure and should follow the Acas Code of Practice on Disciplinary and Grievance Procedures.
+A formal procedure should be triggered when informal measures don’t work or if the allegation warrants an immediate formal route.
+This procedure should fit with your organisation’s harassment and grievance procedures and should follow the ACAS Code of Practice on Disciplinary and Grievance procedures.
 Complaints should be kept confidential to prevent victimisation.

 Taking disciplinary action